Hiking the Chariots of Fire trek in the Spanish Pyrenees

 We arrived just in time as in the blink of an eye the weather changed and an almighty storm erupted.
 This would set the pattern for the rest of the week.
 The refuge was where we would spend our first night, collect our forfeits and officially begin the Carros de Foc route.
 I was impressed with how organised it was.
 They were expecting us and on presentation of our reservation we were allocated bed numbers and table places for dinner and breakfast.

 At 7pm sharp, we sat down at our pine bench as plates and cutlery were brought to our table.
 We were the only people in the refuge not from Spain or France.
 At our table were a group of four teachers from Marbella, a couple from Pamplona and a group of three friends from Barcelona.
-They were all very friendly and asked us where we were from and how we came to hear about the route.
 The evening meal was good: we started with chicken noodle soup, followed by salad, pork loins and an Oreo-themed pudding, which was exceptional.

 At 9.30pm we were tucked up in our bunks in a long dormitory-like room with 70 other hikers.
 Blankets and pillows are provided but I was glad to have a thin sleeping bag liner, although I woke up overheating.
 At 10pm it was lights out and so began a long night as I battled with the noise of other sleepers; at one point the window was opened and a cool mountain breeze came rushing in.
 Around 6.30am movement began as people started to prepare and breakfast was served at 7am.
 It was basic but functional, with cereals, toast, cheese and ham.
 We didn’t know it but it was one of the best breakfasts we would have.